csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 The notion of reachable sets yields a straightforward algorithm: search among high- level plans, looking for one whose reachable set intersects the goal; once that happens, the algorithm can _commit_ to that abstract plan, knowing that it works, and focus on refining the plan further.
 We will come back to the algorithmic issues later; first, we consider the question of how the effects of an HLA—the reachable set for each possible initial state—are represented.
 As with the classical action schemas of Chapter 10, we represent the _changes_

-412 Chapter 11.
-Planning and Acting in the Real World

 made to each fluent.
 Think of a fluent as a state variable.
 A primitive action can _add_ or _delete_ a variable or leave it _unchanged_.
 (With conditional effects (see Section 11.3.1) there is a fourth possibility: flipping a variable to its opposite.)